Pine Bluff (horse): 1992 Triple Crown series

 Loblolly Stable entered Pine Bluff in the 1992 Kentucky Derby at Churchill Downs in Louisville, Kentucky, to be run the first Saturday in May.
 Eighteen runners were entered, but the buzz centered on the overwhelming favorite, Arazi.
 Pine Bluff was listed as the third choice at 5–1.
 Jockey Jerry Bailey chose to ride second choice Technology at 2–1; Craig Perret, who had previously ridden Pine Bluff, was hired for the Derby.
 He broke well and settled in fourth going in the turn.
 Nearing the end of the back stretch, Pine Bluff moved into second behind only Dance Floor, clocking the first 3/4 of a mile in 1:12.37.
 Moving into the home stretch, Pine Bluff remained a factor in a tight bunch of seven colts.
 In the last sixteenth of a mile, he lacked a late response when asked by Perret.
 Pine Bluff faded to fifth as Lil E. Tee, Casual Lies, and Dance Floor finished in the top three places.
 Odds-on favorite Arazi came in eighth at odds of .90–1.

 Two weeks later, Pine Bluff was to start in the 1992 Preakness Stakes.
 The public made him the post-time favorite at 7–2.
 Pine Bluff had a new jockey, Chris McCarron.
 He broke slowly from gate four in very close quarters and settled in eighth in a full field of 14 horses, passing the stands for the first time behind leader Big Sur.
 Around the clubhouse turn, he moved up to sixth as leader Speakerphone finished the first half mile in :46-1/5.
 Down the back stretch, Pine Bluff worked his way to the outside of the field five wide and started advancing on the first flight of horses.
 He continued his rally at the top of the home stretch, pulling up to third.
 He brushed with Dance Floor inside the final furlong.
 He wore down the leader, Alydeed, and beat him at the wire by 3/4 of a length.
 Pine Bluff's win in the Preakness Stakes was the first of two straight Preakness wins for his trainer, Tom Bohannan, and owner Loblolly Stable and John Ed Anthony.

 In the final leg of the Triple Crown series, Pine Bluff ran third behind A.P.
 Indy in the Belmont Stakes.
 He earned the $1 million bonus paid by Chrysler Corporation that went to the owner of the horse with the Highest combined Triple Crown finish as part of the Triple Crown Bonus Program.
-Pine Bluff finished with 13 points, ahead of Derby winner Lil E. Tee with 10 points, Belmont winner A.P.
-Indy with 10 points, and Casual Lies with 8 points.
+Pine Bluff finished with 13 points, ahead of Casual Lies with 8 points.